Jon M. Huntsman School of Business

 Department of Management

 The Master of Human Resources degree prepares students for professional careers in Human Resource Management.
-The program is competency based and prepares students to take a strategic role, assisting organizations in attracting, retaining, developing and mobilizing human talent at all levels.
-Students receive training in talent acquisition and retention, employment law, applied HR research, team and interpersonal effectiveness, training and organizational development, total rewards and employee performance, employee relations and the labor movement, international human resource management, leadership and operational excellence, applied human resource analytics, human resource policy and strategy, and negotiation and mediation.
+The program is competency based and prepares students to take a strategic role assisting organizations in attracting, retaining, developing, and mobilizing human talent at all levels.
+Students receive training in talent acquisition and retention, employment law, applied HR research, team and interpersonal effectiveness, training and organizational development, total rewards and employee performance, employee relations and the labor movement, international human resource management, leadership and operational excellence, applied human resource analytics, project management. human resource policy and strategy, and negotiation and mediation.
+Students are also required to demonstrate proficiency in the required business acumen.
 In addition, students in the full-time campus program complete a 3 month internship and an international experience.
-A streamlined program is also available, allowing students to sequentially complete both the MHR and an MBA in 2 years.
+A streamlined program is also available allowing students to sequentially complete both the MHR and an MBA in 2 years.

-Students are also required to demonstrate business acumen.

 Students are expected to be admitted to the program as matriculated students before taking coursework leading to the degree.

 The progam's designation as a Western Regional Graduate Program (WRGP) means that residents of Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington and Wyoming are eligible for in-state tuition.

 Students are responsible for meeting requirements as outlined below.
 It is the student's responsibility to be aware of all requirements and to initiate the resolution of apparent inconsistencies.

 The typical degree option is Plan C which includes coursework to meet the degree requirements.